AliceO2Group/WebUi/Framework/docs/guide/auth.md

 Each JSON Web Token has its expiration time.
 When token is expired it can no longer be used and must be refreshed.

 ## Successful
 In case the token is expired it is verified once again based on *maxAge* parameter (expiration check is suppressed).
 The *maxAge* parameter >> *expiration*.
-If the verification is successful the new token (with the same user details) is created and transfered to Browser application.
+If the verification is successful the new token (with the same user details) is created and transferred to Browser application.

 ![Successful token refresh](../images/token-refresh.png "Successful token refresh")